Deep West Video

-The mission of Deep West Video is to share first-hand stories from the rural West that are rooted in the values of life on the land.
-Since 2000, the Western Folklife Center has been working with people from throughout the rural west to produce short videos and slide shows about their lives on the land.
+The mission of Deep West Video and our earlier Ranch Communications program is to tell first-hand stories from the rural West that are rooted in the values of life on the land.
+Since 2000, the Western Folklife Center has been working with people from throughout the rural west to produce short videos about their lives on the land.